Official videographer for X-Force, Doop takes his role seriously, documenting the dangerous and mundane for the famous mutant Super Hero team.

 After photographs of Robbie Rodriguez, AKA El Guapo’s affairs leaked to the press, the furious teammate rightfully blamed Doop.
 During a dinner meeting, Doop viciously murdered an assassin sent to kill Henrietta Hunter.
 After Spike Freeman’s death, Doop was one of the team members sent to Russia to find a new X-Statix financier.
 Kidnapped by Russian terrorists, Doop’s brain exploded during a scuffle between X-Statix and the Avengers.
 The two teams battled each other in an attempt to reassemble Doop’s brain, until only one piece remained.
 Animated by the temporary backup brain in his butt, Doop battled Thor for the final piece of his brain.
 Finally recognizing X-Statix as heroes, the Avengers handed over the brain.

 X-Statix later resolved to break up following one final mission, during which every member, Doop included, apparently died.
 Doop’s popularity endures despite his seeming demise, as evidenced by sales of “Doop Lives” t-shirts.
 At some point Doop shared a romance with Brigit Gilroy, ending when her husband James hired Private Investigator Phillip Chandler, who fell in love—and rode off into the sunset—with Doop.

-It appears that Doop has recently returned to Earth from outer space, but it is unknown whether this creature, which Polaris identified as Daap, is a different being altogether or if Polaris simply misheard the complex series of clucks and barks that constitute the alien language as Daap instead of Doop.
+It appears that Doop has recently returned to Earth from outer space, but it is unknown whether this creature, which Lorna Dane, AKA Polaris, identified as Daap, is a different being altogether or if Lorna simply misheard the complex series of clucks and barks that constitute the alien language as Daap instead of Doop.
 The truth may never be known.